Maximal hyperbolic towers and weight in the theory of free groups: Weight and Whitehead graphs

 such that $a\in G$ and $b_i\in H$.
 This implies that $a$ forks with $b_i$ in $F_{i+1}$ and thus, as the embedding $F_{i+1}\hookrightarrow F$ is elementary (see Fact \ref{Answer Tarski problem}), they fork in $F$ as well and we are finished.

-Permuting $X$ another time, we may assume that $a$ contains the letter $e_1$.
+Permuting $X$ again, we may assume that $a$ contains the letter $e_1$.
 That means that in $W_A$, the vertices $e_1$ and $e_1^{-1}$ are each connected by an edge to at least one other vertex.
-If the only edge starting at $e_1^{\pm 1}$ ends at $e_1^{\mp 1}$, we have $a=e_1^k$ for some $k\in \mathbb{Z}$.
+If the only edges starting at $e_1^{\pm 1}$ end at $e_1^{\mp 1}$, we have $a=e_1^k$ for some $k\in \mathbb{Z}$.
 In this case, we can easily derive the infinite weight of $p$ from the infinite weight of $p_0$ because by \cite[Corollary 2.7]{PilForking}, we have $p_0=tp(e_1/\emptyset)$.
 So without loss, at least one of the vertices $e_1,e_1^{-1}$ is connected to a vertex $e_k^{\pm 1}$ with $1<k\leq n$.
 It follows from the definition of Whitehead graphs that in this case, they are in fact both connected to at least one other vertex.
-By the same arguments as above, we may assume that $e_1$ is either connected to a vertex $e_k$ or $e_k^{-1}$ and that $e_1^{-1}$ is connected to $e_{k'}$ or $e_{k'}^{-1}$ where both $k$ and $k'$ are greater than 2 (we do not assume that those vertices are distinct).
-So $W(\set[a])$ contains at least the following two edges:
+Applying another automorphism, we may assume that $a$ does neither contain $e_2$ nor its inverse such that $e_1$ is either connected to a vertex $e_k$ or $e_k^{-1}$ and that $e_1^{-1}$ is connected to $e_{k'}$ or $e_{k'}^{-1}$ where both $k$ and $k'$ are greater than 2 (we do not assume that those vertices are distinct).
+So $W(\set[a])$ contains at least the two edges shown in Figure \ref{edges in Whitehead}.

 On the other hand, we already know that the Whitehead graph $W_{\set[b_i]}$ is of the form shown in Figure \ref{b_i Whitehead}.
 Since $W_A$ is the union of $W_{\set[a]}$ and $W_{\set[b_i]}$, one sees that it has no cut vertex, because removing $e_2^{\pm 1}$ no longer disconnects $e_1^{\mp 1}$ from the rest of the graph.
 This finishes the proof. \end{proof}